QwazyWabbitWOS/q2master/readme.txt

 // -ip xxx.xxx.xxx.xxx causes server to bind to a particular IP address when
 //	used with multi-homed hosts.
 Default is 0.0.0.0 (any).

+// -lanip xxx.xxx.xxx.xxx specifies the current host IP address inside a LAN.
+// -wanip xxx.xxx.xxx.xxx specifies the WAN IP address of a server behind a NAT firewall.
+// These two switches are used to allow a master server to be co-located with
+// LAN game servers.
+They cause the master server to translate the LAN IP to the
+// specified WAN IP when sending the server list to clients.

 // -port xxxxx causes server to bind to a particular port.
 Default is 27900.
 // Default port for Quake 2 master servers is 27900.
 If you depart from this